-Johnnie Barnes blazed a trail for all The Pioneers represent the call and of us.
+Johnnie Barnes blazed a trail for all of us.
 He went before us; plotting the course, whether on horseback or hiking; searching out areas for NTC, ANTC, NTT; searching snow-packed mountains for WNTC; or maybe checking out rivers for a canoe expedition.
 He did, by all means, go before us.
 And now, to those of us who remain, he once more has gone before us.